 Once you decide to get your supplies (which for me is my Dexcom CGM, but again, they also deliver FreeStyle Libre CGM, test strips, and other medical devices), they’ll provide free shipping of your 90-day supply directly to your home with UPS.

 When it’s time to reorder, you can do it easily over text message, the online portal, or over the phone.
 It only takes seconds!

 They’ll even give you automatic reorder reminders like text, email, or calls so always remember to reorder your diabetes supplies.

 Super easy, and you can always check up on your account by logging into the patient portal.
 The portal is helpful because it keeps all of your records in one place.
 You track shipping and see all of your previous orders in a secure online environment.

 It also saves you time from having to call in if your personal info has changed, like address, insurance coverage, or physician’s name.

-So if you’re considering a CGM or am looking for a great solution to have your 90-day supplies delivered directly to your door, I suggest you give US MED a call to learn if you qualify for a CGM, what your out of pocket costs will be, and to set up your next delivery.
+So if you’re considering a CGM or are looking for a great solution to have your 90-day supplies delivered directly to your door, I suggest you give US MED a call to learn if you qualify for a CGM, what your out-of-pocket costs will be, and to set up your next delivery.